sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 1. Namespaces are optional for unlocked packages.
 There are many use cases where you won’t want to use namespaces with unlocked packages.
 If you intend to move your metadata from unpackaged state in your production org to unlocked packages (see [here](#organize-md) for more info), create packages without a namespace.
 2. A Salesforce DX Dev Hub can be linked to multiple namespaces so it’s possible for you to use different namespaces for different packages.
 3. Multiple packages can be associated with the same namespace.
-4. A package can be associated with only one namespace.
+4. A given package can be associated with only one namespace.
 5. A package can be associated with a namespace only during package creation (`force:package:create`) and cannot be changed, once associated.
-6. One of the known issues with namespaced unlocked packages is that the Apex in such a package is hidden and the experience associated with debug logs is sub-optimal.
-It is on the roadmap to fix this but the earliest that can happen in Summer '19.
+6. One of the known issues with namespaced unlocked packages is that the Apex in such a package is hidden (in installed orgs) and the experience associated with debug logs is sub-optimal (as info in debug logs are obfuscated).
+It is on the roadmap to fix this so that Apex in namespaced unlocked packages is visible in installed orgs, but the earliest that can happen is Summer '19.
+If this is a concern, please use no-namespace unlocked packages.

 ([Back to the Table of Contents](#toc))